Banuvathyrr/Ph.D-Thesis-project/README.md

 - Although the little finger has a smaller structure than other fingers, the biomechanical and neural inter-relationship between the little finger and thumb served to act as a source for such a marked behavior of the little finger compared to the index finger.

 ### Tools used
-- LabVIEW - The data was collected using a customized LabVIEW (LabVIEW Version 12.0, National Instruments) program
+- **LabVIEW** - The data was collected using a customized LabVIEW (LabVIEW Version 12.0, National Instruments) program
-- Matlab - Offline data analysis was performed using MATLAB (Version R2016b,MathWorks, USA).
+- **Matlab** - Offline data analysis was performed using MATLAB (Version R2016b,MathWorks, USA).
-- R programming- Statistical analysis was performed using R.
+- **R programming**- Statistical analysis was performed using R.
-- GPower - Statistical power and sample size computation using GPower software.
+- **GPower** - Statistical power and sample size computation using GPower software.
-- Inkscape - Diagram of the handle and the setup drawn using Inkscape.
+- **Inkscape** - Diagram of the handle and the setup drawn using Inkscape.
-- Originlab - Bar graphs, line plots, scatter plots etc were plotted using Origin.
+- **Originlab** - Bar graphs, line plots, scatter plots etc were plotted using Origin.

 ### Data Cleaning
 - Checked for missing values and addessed it at the data collection stage itself.